nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * The `Parser` class abstracts the complexity of command interpretation, ensuring that user inputs are correctly understood
 * and acted upon by the system.

+#### Alternatives Considered
+An alternative design could have centralized the categorization logic within a single class, such as `BookDetails` or `Parser`.
+However, this approach was discarded in favor of the current design to avoid overloading a single class with multiple responsibilities and to adhere to the Single Responsibility Principle.
+By distributing the tasks, the system gains in maintainability and scalability, facilitating future enhancements and modifications.

 ## Product scope
 ### Target user profile